SC Delhi: Rebranded

+An 18th century artist's depiction of phoenix rising from fire.

 As Hyderabad FC rebranded to Sporting Club Delhi, the club launched its crest on 18 October 2025.
 The new logo consists of a stylized Phoenix, a mythical bird that rises from the flames.
 Dhruv Sood, the club's CEO, said that the new identity will highlight "Delhi rising from the ashes in the absence of professional football in the city and the region."
 He also added, "With this move, the capital city, which once had a thriving football culture and stood at the heart of Indian football, will return to the top-tier of Indian football leagues with its own club."